Competence Center Computer Science Saarland

 Journalistenpreis Informatik – Unique in Germany

 Since 2006, the Journalistenpreis Informatik (Journalist Prize for Informatics) has been awarded on the Saarland Informatics Campus, in the categories of “text”, “audio” and “video and multimedia”.
 The State Chancellery of Saarland sponsors the top prize in the amount of 5000 euros.
 This honors contributions that interest the general public in topics of computer science, and examine their opportunities and risks.
 As Germany’s only journalism prize of this kind, it is a distinguishing feature for the Saarland.

 Recruitment of Young Talent

 There are now twice as many scientific employees doing research in Saarbrücken as there were ten years ago.
 The demand is also growing, as it becomes increasingly difficult to recruit qualified specialists for the Saarland.
 The Competence Center therefore strives to professionalize the recruitment of young talent and to expand it nationwide.

-Dr. Jens Kerber is responsible for young talent coordination at the Competence Center for Computer Science Saarland.
-His remit includes the presentation of the computer science field of study, and the Saarbrücken location, to school groups, teaching staff and university graduates.
-He completed his doctoral studies in computer graphics at Saarland University and was previously a local contact for topics such as qualifications, technology transfer and communications in the “Software-Cluster” project.
+The Clusteroffice is responsible for young talent coordination at the Competence Center for Computer Science Saarland.
+Its remit includes the presentation of the computer science field of study, and the Saarbrücken location, to school groups, teaching staff and university graduates.

 So far, computer science is not a required subject in Saarland schools.
 Although it offers top career prospects, students therefore have only a vague impression of the content and possibilities involved in studying computer science.
 The Competence Center is changing this through a variety of measures and programs.